Northwestern Military and Naval Academy

 Two large 60" x 336" murals of John Kinzie and party first encounters with the Potawatomi Indians around 1841 were painted by Chicago artist Louis Grell.
 The first mural was a gift of the class of 1939 and the second a gift by the class of 1940.
 The large murals hung in the grand west and east wings of Davidson Hall for many decades until St. John's acquired and merged with the Academy in 1995.
 The murals are now in a controlled storage vault on the campus in Delafield, WI.

-In 1995, the institution merged with rival school St John's Military Academy to form St. John's Northwestern Military Academy.
-The Lake Geneva property was abandoned for a few years, which fell victim to vandalism and became the late night choice of neighboring kids.
+In 1995, the institution merged with St John's Military Academy to form St. John's Northwestern Military Academy.
 Before the beginning of the 21st century, the property was sold to a developing company.
-The several acres of NMNA land have been transformed into an affluent community peppered with expensive homes.
-The Davidson Building in Lake Geneva no longer exists, but in its place is a piece of stone from the school with a plaque of remembrance.
+The several acres of NMNA land have been transformed into a community peppered with expensive homes.
+The Davidson building in Lake Geneva no longer exists, but in its place is a piece of stone from the school with a plaque of remembrance.
+The building is listed on the state and the National Register of Historic Places.
 Scenes of the building interior were used for filming of Damien: Omen II.